Calm Mind Yoga Series – check the schedule & sign up here

-The Calm Mind Yoga Series is an ongoing, 90-minute therapeutic yoga class.
+The Calm Mind Yoga class is an ongoing, therapeutic yoga series.
 This is a gentle yoga and ease-full movement experience.
 We explore all eight limbs of yoga, with the most familiar being yogic breath (pranayama), yogic postures (asana), and meditation (Dhyana and Dharana).
 These traditional yogic practices are supported with additional activities such Chakra balancing, five element meditation, mandala work, and other psychosocial explorations.

 The goal of the Calm Mind yoga series is to reduce overall stress and anxiety by working to gain balance and equanimity within the nervous systems.
 A necessary path to a calm mind is through the heart.
 This is both a metaphorical and a physiological statement!
 The phrase “heart mind” refers to the real brains behind the operation, and to the ways in which we perceive the world.

 Through the yoga practices in the Calm Mind series we explore the different ways in which we have adopted automatic responses to our environment and our world.
 The fast pace, fear, and unpredictability of our culture has amped up our society.
 The effect is a decline in health and well-being.
 Nearly every chronic disease or illness is either caused or prolonged by stress.
 It is imperative that we acquire the skills to control the body’s stress response.

 Built around a series of themes, the Calm Mind sessions lead each participant through a personal experience.
 A few examples of the themes presented are: the five elements of the energy body where we tend to focus and store our experiences, the skill to tame the “monkey mind” to help control run away thoughts and emotions, and the use of mudras and mantras to withdraw deep into self-examination.